avamsykiran/JpaHibernateAndSpring_9to4_5Apr2022_22Apr2022/02-SpringFramework/README.md

                     an awaiting field, then they are autowired.

             autowiring by name
-                    one can specify the mname of the bean we want to inject using
+                    one can specify the name of the bean we want to inject using
                     @Qualifier

     3. Java Based Configuaration